WheatleyFromPortal2/robot/README.md

 - 3d Printed Transmitter Body
 ### Pin Assignments
 - Joystick X = `A0`
+    - Used for Motor and Scoop Control
 - Joystick Y =`A1`
+    - Used for Motor and Scoop Tilt Control
+- Joystick Button = `8`
+    - Hold to turn on fine control mode
 - Button A = `2`
+    - Hold to use Joystick is to control Scoop
 - Button B = `3`
+    - Not used currently
 - Button C = `4`
+    - Not used currently
 - Button D = `5`
+    - Hold with ButtonA to use old servo control method
 - Button E = `6`
+    - Used to switch vScreen
+- Button F = `7`
+    - Used to switch on/off Low Latency Mode
 ## Motor Shield Docs
 The shield is built to directly interface pins `10, 11, 12, 13` to the motor control ic for pwm control.
 However, those exact pins are the hardware SPI interface for the wireless module **so we must use different motor control pins.**